mariodavid/mariodavid.github.io/_posts/2016-01-11-groovify-cuba-app-groovy-overview.md

 As i already wrote last time, *software developers paychecks are the driving cost factors in most IT efforts*.
 This is especially true for software development.
 Any opportunity to get better in this regard will increase the overall outcome.
 CUBA has helped us with different things to go down this road pretty far.
 To use Groovy in this scenario is just another one of these steps that focuses on the business part of things.

-If you want to take a deeper look into Groovy (and i hope i could acourage you to do so), there a very good book about Groovy, called [Programming Groovy 2](http://www.amazon.de/dp/1937785300) form [Venkat Subramaniam](https://twitter.com/venkat_s) which goes very deep in the described topics.
+If you want to take a deeper look into Groovy (and i hope i could encourage you to do so), there a very good book about Groovy, called [Programming Groovy 2](http://www.amazon.de/dp/1937785300) form [Venkat Subramaniam](https://twitter.com/venkat_s) which goes much deeper in the described topics.

 In the second part of this two part blog posts, i will go trough the actual integration.
 We'll have a look on how to enable Groovy in the CUBA app and probably look at some other possibilities as well.